-Students must be able to apply the concepts of public administration to analyze current policy issues and the performing of public organizations.
+Students must be able to apply the concepts of public administration to analyse current policy issues and the performing of public organisations.

 Students must be able to reflect on the ethical issues of public administration.

-On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.
+On the right side of programme front page of the E-guide you will find links to the timetables, uSis and Brightspace.